On gauge transforms of autonomous ordinary differential equations: Conclusion

 \subsection{Acknowledgements}

-{The work of GG is partially supported by the project {\it ``Mathematical Methods in Non-Linear Physics''} (MMNLP) of INFN, and by GNFM-INdAM.
-In the course of this work GG enjoyed the hospitality and the relaxed work atmosphere of SMRI.}
+{We thank the anonymous reviewers for their comments and suggestions.}\\The work of GG is partially supported by the project {\it ``Mathematical Methods in Non-Linear Physics''} (MMNLP) of INFN, and by GNFM-INdAM.
+In the course of this work GG enjoyed the hospitality and the relaxed work atmosphere of SMRI.